-Medienweite: Can you give us an insight into the structure of Benno MailArchiv?
+Mediawide: Can you give us an insight into the structure of Benno MailArchiv?

-Mediaweit: And after indexing …
+Medienweite: And after the indexing …

 1) All emails to be archived are archived automatically.
 No one has to worry about archiving their emails.